 - The aid offered reflects your eligibility for fall and/or spring semester.
-We ask that you notify us if any of the following pertain to you: - You have not been offered aid for a semester in which you plan to attend, and you believe you are eligible. - You are enrolling for only one semester, but have received an aid offer for two semesters. - Your career status will change during the academic year.
-(Example-graduate student for fall and prelim or dissertator student for spring.) - You will not attend.
+We ask that you notify us if any of the following pertain to you: - You have not been offered aid for a semester in which you plan to attend, and you believe you are eligible. - You are enrolling for only one semester, but have received an aid offer for two semesters.
+Undergraduate students who will graduate in fall must have any Direct Loan funds prorated.
+This means we will base the amount of Direct Loan ultimately offered on the number of credits you are taking. - Your career status will change during the academic year, (Example-undergraduate student for fall and graduate student for spring.) - You will not attend.
 Let us know if you plan to return and want to retain any aid.
-Otherwise, all undisbursed aid will be canceled 15 days after the beginning of the semester if you have not registered for classes or you are in an ineligible status. - You are receiving a fellowship from the University (which may include a monthly stipend and/or tuition waiver), and it does not appear in your financial aid in PAWS.
-Fellowships, scholarships, traineeships, Chancellor's Graduate Student Awards, and most other educational resources must be included when determining your eligibility for federal student aid.
-Teaching, Project, and Research Assistantships (TAs/PAs/RAs) do not affect your eligibility for financial aid; however, if you file a FAFSA next year, you should report assistantships as untaxed income.
-Our office must report all of these resources annually to the University of Wisconsin System.
+Otherwise, all undisbursed aid will be canceled 15 days after the beginning of the semester if you have not registered for classes or you are in an ineligible status.